Interviewed by Steerforth Press, April 2015

 When I completed the manuscript, which is in part about experiencing the Siege of Sarajevo, I asked Goran Simic, a Bosnian-Canadian poet who lived through the Siege of Sarajevo and divides his time between Toronto and Sarajevo, to read the manuscript.
-When he finished it he asked me whether I’d lived through the siege myself.
-My name is ethnic in a way that might lead people to think I myself come from Sarajevo.
+When he finished he asked me whether I’d lived through the siege myself, which was a great compliment and relief.
+My name is ethnic in a way that might lead people to think I myself could come from Sarajevo.
 But this is not the case.
 I have no connection to this historical time or to Sarajevo but through the characters who landed in my imagination one day and stayed there until I finished writing the book.
-Characters visit me and determine the where and what of time, event, place.
-I discover the where and what as I find out, through writing, who the characters are.

 I approach writing in the same way I approach reading: with the yearning to be transported.
 I want to see and experience and feel much more than my own life can offer.
 I think this is true of all avid readers.
 Given limited material resources and the constraints of travel in space and time the imagination is a powerful way to experience many lifetimes, places, circumstances, identities, and time-periods.
-This is the reason I feel compelled to read and to write: I love to see, with my mind’s eye, beyond my own life.
+This is the reason I feel compelled to read and to write: I love to see and feel and experience beyond my own life.

-I feel that I use my imagination the same way scientists use robotic exploration rovers to explore the places that humans can’t physically get to: the moon, the deep ocean, under the wreckage of a building.
-I cannot physically/experientially get to all the places and states I’m interested in, but my imagination can.
+It feels to me like I use my imagination the same way scientists use robotic rovers to explore the places that humans can’t easily get to physically: the moon, the deep ocean, under the wreckage of a building.
+My imagination similarly can get to places/spaces/time periods where I can’t.
 Supported by research, it can take me deep into a character’s psyche, give me a fly’s eye perspective of the details of everyday life, offer a breath-taking bird’s eye view of city and countryside and wilderness, take me way out into the cosmos, and shuttle me “back and forth” in time.

 How did you approach researching this novel?
 Did you visit Sarajevo?
 How do you orient yourself to the problem of “getting it right” when you’re fictionalizing an historical event and depicting actual psychological states and sociological phenomena?